-Lately, while walking the corridors, I’ve been thinking of ways in which we can add more exciting photos of that which we encounter living in the bush.
-It’s the unusual shots such as today’s repeated photos, that add to the uniqueness and innovation.
+Lately, while walking the corridors, I’ve been thinking of ways to add more exciting photos of that which we encounter living in the bush.
+The unusual shots, such as today’s repeated photos, add to the uniqueness and innovation.
 Regardless of how hot and “buggie” it is outdoors on the veranda at our new location, we plan to spend our days and nights outdoors, searching for photo ops such as those included today.

 It’s those special occasions that add so much to our experiences.
-Then again, for us, the simple, less interesting visits by wildlife add to our experiences on a daily basis.
+Then again, for us, the simple, less interesting visits by wildlife add to our experiences daily.
 Of course, we’ll be venturing into Kruger National Park at least once a week when again, we’ll purchase an annual entrance pass, taking many photos of the “Big Five” and more.

-Also, from time to time we’ll head to the village of Komatipoort to shop but will avoid going more often than is absolutely necessary, due to COVID-19, which is more prevalent in the town than where we’ll live, which is 25 minutes away in the bush.
+Also, from time to time, we’ll head to the village of Komatipoort to shop but will avoid going more often than is necessary, due to COVID-19, which is more prevalent in the town than where we’ll live, which is 25 minutes away in the bush.

 Several of our readers have written asking if we will be taking the COVID-19 vaccine.
-We are considering it, especially, if it’s going to be required in order for us to continue to travel.
-It won’t be available in India by the time we leave in January but, we expect we’ll be able to get it at some point in South Africa, either at Dr. Theo’s office or the pharmacy in Komatipoort.
+We are considering it, especially if it’s required for us to continue to travel.
+It won’t be available in India by the time we leave in January but, we expect we’ll be able to get it at some point in South Africa, either Dr. Theo’s office or the pharmacy in Komatipoort.
 We’ll see how that rolls out.

-This plan will give us time to see if the vaccine is safe for our ages and my health conditions that include allergies, which, based on some news (true or not) that stated that those with allergies may not be good candidates.
+This plan will give us time to see if the vaccine is safe for our ages and my health conditions that include allergies, which, based on some news (accurate or not) that stated that those with allergies might not be good candidates.
 At least we’ll have time to figure it out when we observe what’s happening to recipients of the vaccines in the US and worldwide.